sirkibsirkib/sequents/README.md

 ## Rules

-To determine validity, the validator relies on the following rewrite rules.
+To determine validity, the validator relies on the following rewrite rules, which allow a sequent to be transformed and simplified from the form on the left to the form on the right.
 These indices are used in the output to make the process easier to follow.
 Knowing the rules is not at all necessary to use the solver.

 Name | Rule Left | Rule Right
  :------ | :------- | :-------